mwdomino/zerocfg/README.md

 - 🚦 Early detection of mistyped config keys
 - ✨ Multiple configuration sources with priority-based value resolution
 - 🕵️‍♂️ Render running configuration with secret protection
-- 🧩 Custom option types and sources are supported
+- 🧩 Custom option types and providers are supported

 ## Table of Contents